 El-Eslam is a religion of simplification.
 Its rules have simplified procedures for the hard times and for the troubled.
 For instance, if someone is unable to pray while standing, he can pray while sitting.
 El-Eslam also came to prohibit the few and allow the majority.
 In food, you can eat everything except three things 1) the dead, 2) the blood, and 3) pork.
 See how many types of food out there?
 Only 3 are prohibited.
 El-Eslam also prohibited actions that humanity and societies are suffering from.
 It prohibited having no long-term relationship commitment between a man and a woman; that is, relationship based on wanting to spend nice time together rather than building a family for good.
 Some societies are suffering from this in the form of having lower child birth rate to preserve their race and execute societal duties.
 It prohibited some other things that happen to be of pleasure to us; in some cases because that would be in our favor and in others to be a testimonial of faith, in return of having better things later.

 El-Eslam is the gate to Allah’s forgiveness.
 No matter what sins you did, you can come to Allah and ask for his forgiveness; and you will be given a clean state.
 Just believe in Him then ask for His forgiveness and you will be immediately granted it.
-It’s only you with whom who have all the matters in His hands, Allah.
+It’s between you and who have all the matters in His hands, Allah.
 And not only forgiveness you will be granted but also you will be flooded with mercy, sense of security, relieve, and calmness.

 El-Eslam is not being alone in this life, on your own with your abilities, which are not guaranteed to be always there or that you can always rely on them.
 Nor you are alone with your problems and challenges.
 If you are on your own with what you’ve got, positive or negative, life would be like a jungle the powerful enjoys it all and the weak or disadvantaged loses it all.
 El-Eslam is that you are in this life but connected directly to your Creator.
 With that connection to Allah, you are safe, whether you remain privileged with something or not.
 You are not thrown in this life alone.